appoptics/appoptics-api-ruby/README.md

 If you need to use metrics with multiple sets of authentication credentials simultaneously, you can do it with `Client`:

-    joe = Appoptics::Metrics::Client.new
+    joe = AppOptics::Metrics::Client.new
     joe.authenticate 'api_key1'

-    mike = Appoptics::Metrics::Client.new
+    mike = AppOptics::Metrics::Client.new
     mike.authenticate 'api_key2'

-All of the same operations you can call directly from `Appoptics::Metrics` are available per-client:
+All of the same operations you can call directly from `AppOptics::Metrics` are available per-client:

 	# list Joe's metrics
 	joe.metrics